What are HYIP or High Yield Investment Programs?

 What is an HYIP?

-Let us stress that most of the HYIPs, especially those online investment programs, are pure scam.
-They are usually Ponzi investments, which means profits of older investments are paid using money from new investors.
-Once new investments declined, older investments cannot be paid anymore and eventually the program folds us.
+Majority of these schemes operate as Ponzi investments, which means profits of earlier investments are paid using money from new investors.
+Once new investments declined, earlier investors cannot be paid anymore and eventually the program folds up.

 High Yield means High Risk.
-Most people are aware only of the “High Yield” part of HYIPs, but as we all know, return is proportional to risk.
-Simply stated: the higher the return, the higher the risk.
-In HYIP, you can lose everything.
+Most people are aware only of the “High Yield” part of HYIPs, but as we all know, return is correlated with risk.
+Simply stated: the higher the return, the higher the possibility of loss.
+That means if you invest in HYIPs with the promise of uber-high returns, be aware that you can end up losing all the money you invested there.

 99% of HYIPs are scams.
-Don’t easily invest on the first HYIP you see online.
-Continuous payment of profits and praises from investors are not guarantee that the program will continue to operate.
-Conduct online and offline research and investigation on the program.
+Don’t easily be fooled by every HYIP offer you see online.
+Continuous payment of profits and praises from investors are not guarantees that the program will continue to operate indefinitely.
+Conduct online and offline research and investigate the program.
+A simple Google research could show you that the program may have already scammer other people.
+Do not be the next victim.

 Invest only what you can afford to lose.
 Since you can lose everything in HYIP, do not ever, ever, ever (have we pointed that out clearly?) invest any amount you are not prepared to lose.
 In the same way that you won’t go to a casino to bet all your money, do not “gamble” in HYIPs with the money for your house rent, child’s allowance, or groceries.